French77/doc-installation-guide/docs/boot.rst

 3. Before your computer boots your current operating system (Windows, Mac, Linux) you should see your `BIOS <https://en.wikipedia.org/wiki/BIOS>`_ loading screen.
 Check the screen or your computer's documentation to know which key to press and instruct your computer to boot on USB (or DVD).

 .. note::
 	Most BIOS have a special key you can press to select the boot device and all of them have a special key to enter the BIOS configuration screen (from which you can define the boot order).
-Depending on the BIOS, these special keys can be Escape, ``F1``, F2, F8, F10, F11, F12, or Delete.
+Depending on the BIOS, these special keys can be :guilabel:`Escape`, :guilabel:`F1`, :guilabel:`F2`, :guilabel:`F8`, :guilabel:`F10`, :guilabel:`F11`, :guilabel:`F12`, or :guilabel:`Delete`.
 That information is usually briefly written on the screen during the boot sequence.

 .. hint::
-	On Macs, key your finger pressed on the :guilabel:`Alt` or Option key after hearing the boot sound.
+	On Macs, key your finger pressed on the :guilabel:`Alt` or :guilabel:`Option` key after hearing the boot sound.

 4. The Linux Mint ISO can be booted both in EFI or BIOS mode.
 In EFI mode it shows a grub menu.
 In BIOS mode it shows an isolinux menu.